TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

                         ⬇️
                   Triggers ConnectHandler
                         ⬇️
                   Inserts connectionId into ConnectionsTable
                         ⬇️
+                   Notifies the client when we're done with establishing a connection ⬇️
+                  SendMessageHandler - iterates through connectionIds + sends messages to connected clients ⬇️
+                  When triggered, DisconnectHandler removes the connectionId from ConnectionsTable ⬇️
                   Connection closes
-                        ⬇️
-                  DisconnectHandler removes the connectionId from ConnectionsTable
-                        ⬇️
-                  SendMessageHandler - iterates through connectionIds + sends messages to connected clients ⬇️
-                  DefaultHandler --> notifies the client when we're done with establishing a connection

 </br>